NinaVerheijen/Computational-Science/README.md

 ## How to use
-Have the requirments installed as mentioned in requirments.txt Run traffic_sim.py

-If you have generated the graphs you can compare it to the graphs folder, you can make some adjustments to run your own simulation change duration of simulation, t and length
+Run "pip install -r requirements.txt" to install all following requirements.

+Run traffic_sim.py to execute the program.
+If you want to run a rush hour simulation, set the rush_hour variable (line 371) to True.
+If you want to run a non rush hour simulation, set the variable to False.

+You should run both situations to create both graphs.

+If you want to run more simulations (different from our already generated graphs), you can change the arguments when traffic(speed, spawn_rate) is called.
+A higher spawnrate means more cars.
+Furthermore, you can alter the duration of the simulation by changing length_of_simulation (line 249) and length ()

 There are 3 ways to end the simulation: